-- 1. Vehicle Interdiction Tactic (VIT) is a pre-planned containment tactic that employs low-speeds and potential intentional vehicle contact with a subject's vehicle. - 2.
-The purpose of a VIT is to stop/contain/capture a vehicle and to render the vehicle immobile or unable to bring further harm (present or potential) to human lives. - 3.
-A VIT is accomplished by containing the vehicle on all possible sides with other police vehicles.
-This tactic can be used on both stationary and moving vehicles and may include intentional contact with the vehicle. - 4.
-A VIT maneuver is NOT a PIT maneuver (Pursuit Intervention Tactic a maneuver in which a vehicle is intentionally and abruptly turned sideways by a pursuing vehicle to cause it to lose control/stop).
-PIT maneuvers are not authorized.
+- 1. Vehicle Interdiction Tactic (VIT) is a pre-planned containment tactic deployed at low-speeds and includes the potential for intentional vehicle contact. - 2.
+The purpose of a VIT is to stop/contain/capture a vehicle and render it immobile or unable to bring further harm (present or potential) to human lives.

+3. [Redacted].

+4. Pursuit Intervention Tactic (PIT) maneuvers are not authorized by this policy.